Filimoa/open-parse/ARCHITECTURE.md

 Lastly unitable is our recommended approach for table extraction.
 It is a transformers based approach with **state-of-the-art** performance.
 Unfortunately, its performance is hindered by the fact that we still need to use the table-transformers model to detect table bounding boxes.
 Table Transformers's performance leaves a lot to be desired and may miss some tables or crop them incorrectly. **If you're aware of a stronger perfoming model, please let us know.**

 We're also looking at speeding unitable up.
 This can either be done by quantizing the model or by using the smaller, 70M parameter model they released.
 Unfortunately, the smaller model was not fine tuned so this is holding us back from implementing it.
 You can see the published paper [here](https://arxiv.org/abs/2403.04822).

+A ton of credit goes to the unitable team - they've done an amazing job making their research reproducible.
+You can find the original repository with full training code [here](https://github.com/poloclub/unitable).

 ## Processing Pipeline